(325 ILCS 5/11.1)

 (17) The Department of Human Services, as provided in

 Section 17 of the Rehabilitation of Persons with Disabilities Act.

 (18) Any other agency or investigative body,

 including the Department of Public Health and a local board of health, authorized by State law to conduct an investigation into the quality of care provided to children in hospitals and other State regulated care facilities.
-The access to and release of information from such records shall be subject to the approval of the Director of the Department or his designee.

 (19) The person appointed, under Section 2-17 of the

 Juvenile Court Act of 1987, as the guardian ad litem of a minor who is the subject of a report or records under this Act; or the person appointed, under Section 5-610 of the Juvenile Court Act of 1987, as the guardian ad litem of a minor who is in the custody or guardianship of the Department or who has an open intact family services case with the Department and who is the subject of a report or records made pursuant to this Act.

 (20) The Department of Human Services, as provided in

 Section 10 of the Early Intervention Services System Act, and the operator of a facility providing early intervention services pursuant to that Act, for the purpose of determining whether a current or prospective employee who provides or may provide direct services under that Act is the perpetrator in an indicated report of child abuse or neglect filed under this Act.